-7. Solicited Offeror.
-If the Solicited Offeror negotiates a purchase price that is more than five percent (5%) lower than that which is set forth in Landlord’s ROFR Purchase Notice or on terms and conditions materially different than those set forth in the ROFO/ROFR Purchase Agreement, before Landlord may enter into a purchase agreement with Solicited Offeror, Landlord must again deliver a ROFR Purchase Notice and ROFO/ROFR Purchase Agreement to Tenant setting forth the proposed changes, and the terms of this Exhibit G will apply again.
-If Landlord has not entered into the Solicited Contract covering such designated Offered Property, or Landlord fails to close under any Solicited Contract, in either event within one hundred eighty (180) days following the expiration of the ROFR Exercise Period, Landlord will be required, prior to Landlord being able to enter into a contract for sale of such Offered Property with any party, to provide Tenant with a new ROFR Purchase Notice and ROFO/ROFR Purchase Agreement covering such Offered Property, and Tenant will have a new right, pursuant to Sections 5 and 6 above, to purchase such Offered Property.
+3. Solicited Offeror.
+If the Solicited Offeror negotiates a purchase price that is more than five percent (5%) lower than that which is set forth in Landlord’s ROFR Purchase Notice or on terms and conditions materially different than those set forth in the ROFR Purchase Agreement, before Landlord may enter into a purchase agreement with Solicited Offeror, Landlord must again deliver a ROFR Purchase Notice and ROFR Purchase Agreement to Tenant setting forth the proposed changes, and the terms of this Exhibit G will apply again.
+If Landlord has not entered into the Solicited Contract covering such designated Offered Property, or Landlord fails to close under any Solicited Contract, in either event within one hundred eighty (180) days following the expiration of the ROFR Exercise Period, Landlord will be required, prior to Landlord being able to enter into a contract for sale of such Offered Property with any party, to provide Tenant with a new ROFR Purchase Notice and ROFR Purchase Agreement covering such Offered Property, and Tenant will have a new right, pursuant to Sections 1 and 2 above, to purchase such Offered Property.

-8. Tenant Rights to Purchase Binding Upon Successors and Assigns.
-Tenant’s ROFO and ROFR (for either the Property or a Change in Control Transaction) will not be extinguished by Tenant’s election not to, or failure to, exercise any such right in the event of a proposed sale of the Property or Change in Control Transaction, as applicable, but will instead be continuing rights throughout the Lease Term (including any Extension Terms) binding upon Landlord and its successors and assigns.
-Notwithstanding anything to the contrary, the ROFO and ROFR (for the Property or in a Change of Control Transaction) will not apply in the event of the following transfers of all or any portion of the Property:
+4. Tenant Rights to Purchase Binding Upon Successors and Assigns.
+Tenant’s ROFR (for either the Property or a Change in Control Transaction) will not be extinguished by Tenant’s election not to, or failure to, exercise any such right in the event of a proposed sale of the Property or Change in Control Transaction, as applicable, but will instead be continuing rights throughout the Lease Term (including any Extension Terms) binding upon Landlord and its successors and assigns.
+Notwithstanding anything to the contrary, the ROFR (for the Property or in a Change of Control Transaction) will not apply in the event of the following transfers of all or any portion of the Property:

-(a) transfers to affiliates of Landlord (or in the case of a Change in Control Transaction, transfers to affiliates of the then-current transferor); or
+(a) transfers to and/or or merger into affiliates of Landlord; or

 (b) collateral security transfers in connection with any debt or equity financing or transfers pursuant to a foreclosure or a deed in lieu thereof.